Self-regulatory Organization of Auditors Association “Sodruzhestvo”

 SMO 1: Quality Assurance

-The association also contributes to the QA regulatory policy-making process through its participation in the Committees and Working Group of the Council on Auditing Activities of the Ministry of Finance and by providing comments on draft policies and regulations prepared by the Ministry.
-Cooperation with other SROs to ensure effectiveness and coordination of QA practices is also envisioned in the Action Plan.
+The association also contributes to the QA regulatory policy-making process through its participation in the Committees and Working Group of the Audit Council of the Ministry of Finance in accordance with its work plan and by providing comments on draft policies and regulations prepared by the Ministry.

 SMO 2: International Education Standards

-SRO AAS shares responsibility for the implementation of the initial professional development and continuing professional development requirements for auditors, which are established by law, with other Self-Regulatory Organizations (SROs) and regulators.
-Overall, the extent of alignment of educational requirements in the Russian Federation with those of the revised IES is not clear.
+As a self-regulatory organization, SRO AAS is involved in the implementation of the initial professional development (IPD) and continuing professional development (CPD) requirements for auditors, which are established by law, with universities, regulators, and other PAOs.
+The requirements, according to SRO AAS, are generally consistent with IESs; however, the extent of alignment remains to be established.

 SMO 3: International Standards on Auditing

-As a Self-Regulatory Organization (SRO) of auditors, SRO AAS is responsible for contributing to the adoption of the Federal Auditing Standards through its representation on the Audit Council of the Ministry of Finance and has worked to promote the adoption of ISA in the jurisdiction.
-Representatives of SRO AAS are currently involved in the activities of the ISA Working Group of the Ministry of Finance tasked with the endorsement of ISA.
+Nevertheless, the association has been actively involved in the process leading up to the adoption of auditing standards and has promoted and supported adoption of ISA over the years.
+In the past, it contributed to the adoption of the Federal Auditing Standards through its representation on the Audit Council of the Ministry of Finance and its representatives are currently involved in the activities of the ISA Working Group of the Ministry of Finance tasked with the endorsement of ISA.

 SMO 4: Code of Ethics for Professional Accountants